-The invasion of Poland in September 1939 marks the beginning of the Second World War.
-In the territories annexed to the East, the German army gathers the Jewish inhabitants in very quickly overcrowded and unsanitary ghettos.
-First stage of the genocidal process of the Jewish population of central Europe, the ghettos are liquidated in 1942-1943 and their population led to the killing centers.
+The invasion of Poland in September 1939 marked the beginning of World War II.
+In the territories annexed to the East, the German army gathers the Jewish inhabitants in ghettos very quickly overcrowded and unsanitary.
+The first step in the process of genocide of the Jewish population of Central Europe, the ghettos were liquidated in 1942-1943 and their population was led to the killing centers.

-The extermination process implemented in the greatest secrecy by the Nazi authorities is paradoxically well documented visually at this first stage: between 15,000 and 20,000 photographs were taken in the ghettos during the Second World War.
+The extermination process implemented in the greatest secrecy by the Nazi authorities is paradoxically well documented visually: between 15,000 and 20,000 photographs were taken in the ghettos during the Second World War.

 What are these images?
 Propaganda?
 Testimony?
 Resistance?
 Denunciation for History?